How does a Tens Unit work?

 “The more common approach to treating pain is to use drugs, but there are many other treatments that can be used to help relieve pain.
 Often, treating the underlying cause eliminates or minimizes the pain.
 For example: Setting a broken bone in a cast or giving antibiotics for an infected joint helps reduce pain.”

-To understand how Tensunits work first there must be an understanding of how pain works.
-Please read below to get an basic understanding of how pain effects the human body.
+To understand how Tens units work first there must be an understanding of how pain works.
+Please read below to get a basic understanding of how pain affects the human body.

 3. About Pain